curl/wcurl/README.md

 # Url

 Anything which is not a parameter will be considered an URL.
-**wcurl** will encode whitespaces and pass that to curl, which will perform the parsing of the URL.
+**wcurl** will percent-encode whitespaces and pass that to curl, which will perform the parsing of the URL.

 # Examples